ansible/awx/CONTRIBUTING.md

 > The Makefile assumes that the image you built is tagged with your current branch.
 This allows you to build images for different contexts or branches.
 When starting the containers, you can choose a specific branch by setting `COMPOSE_TAG=<branch name>` in your environment.

 > For example, you might be working in a feature branch, but you want to run the containers using the `devel` image you built previously.
-To do that, start the containers using the following command: `$ COMPOSE_TAG=devel; make docker-compose`
+To do that, start the containers using the following command: `$ COMPOSE_TAG=devel make docker-compose`

 ##### Wait for migrations to complete